 Why do we use diagonal seams in binding?
 Using this method helps distribute the seam to reduce bulk in the binding.
 Also, a diagonal seam is typically less noticeable than a straight seam (for most fabrics).
 Let's get started.

 - Acrylic ruler

 - Pencil or marking tool

 - Sewing machine

 First, you'll cut your binding strips if you haven't already.
 Typically a pattern will call for 2.5 inch wide strips by width of fabric (WOF), along with the number of strips you'll need for the binding to reach all the way around your quilt (note: there is always extra binding to spare).
 However, even though the Scenic Road pattern calls for 2.5" strips (that seems to be the pattern standard), I actually prefer 2.25" strips.
-I'll share more about the reason for that in the next blog post on glue basting.

 Once your strips are cut, you can start joining them together.
 Typically if you are making sashing, borders or binding, it's easiest to join all the strips into one very long strip first.

 Take the ends of two strips and place them together diagonally at a 90 degree angle, right sides together (also abbreviated as RST in patterns).
 This means if you have patterned fabric or fabric where there is a side that you want showing on your quilt top, place those two sides together, facing each other.
 In these photos, I'm using Art Gallery Fabrics Pure Solids in Snow so there is not necessarily a "right side" that the untrained eye would notice and in this case it won't matter.
 This would be the same case for Kona Cotton and many other brands of solid quilting cottons.